Skip to Content

 The Amazon S3 connector requires the use of an agent version 10.1 or later.
 These agent versions automatically download the latest version of the connector when required.

-The Amazon S3 connector uses the Amazon S3 Java SDK API.
+The Amazon S3 connector uses the AWS SDK for Java version 1.11.604.
 Refer to the API documentation for information on the schema nodes and fields.

-To use the Amazon S3 connector, the Amazon S3 instance must have the s3:PutObject, s3:GetObject, and s3:ListBucket permissions set.
+To use the Amazon S3 connector, the Amazon S3 instance must have the s3:PutObject, s3:GetObject, s3:ListBucket, s3:DeleteObject, and s3:DeleteObjectVersion permissions set.
 For more information, see the Amazon S3 permissions documentation.